Logical Execution Time

-The most obvious approach for parallelization or porting control software to multi-core system is based on last is best model that relies on shared memory and global variables.
-However, jitter can occur using this approach, which results in non-deterministic runtime behavior.
+The most obvious approach for parallelization or porting control software to multi-core systems is based on a last is best model that relies on shared memory and global variables.
+However, jitter can occur when using this approach, which results in non-deterministic runtime behaviour.
 Additionally, the approach has poor scalability with the number of cores.
-This article discusses the use of logical execution time for parallelization of control software for multi-core systems that overcome these limitations.
+This article discusses the use of logical execution time for parallelization of control software for multi-core systems that overcomes these limitations.

 Inter-task communication model

 Currently, most control software uses the Last Is Best (LIB) inter-task communication model.
 The last available values are read and written from a shared memory.
 Data consistency is ensured at task level by synchronization mechanisms (such as spin locks), so that a component always reads the same age of values, e.g. temperature and speed.
 In parallel processing, different components are executed on different cores or tasks.

 One problem of the LIB model is sampling and response time jitter.
 In the event of jitter, a component either accesses obsolete data or control decisions are available too late.
 Both effects lead to a degradation in the performance of the control software.